nwg-piotr/nwg-dock-hyprland/README.md

   -a string
     	Alignment in full width/height: "start", "center" or "end" (default "center") -c string
-    	Command assigned to the launcher button
-  -d	auto-hiDe: show dock when hotspot hovered, close when left or a button clicked -debug
+    	Command assigned to the launcher button (default "nwg-drawer") -d	auto-hiDe: show dock when hotspot hovered, close when left or a button clicked -debug
     	turn on debug messages
   -f	take Full screen width/height
+  -g string
-  -hd int
+    	quote-delimited, space-separated class list to iGnore in the dock -hd int
     	Hotspot Delay [ms]; the smaller, the faster mouse pointer needs to enter hotspot for the dock to appear; set 0 to disable (default 20)
+  -hl string
-  -i int
+    	Hotspot Layer "overlay" or "top" (default "overlay") -i int
     	Icon size (default 48)
   -ico string